TerjeRu/SOC-Analyst-Learning-Path/06-The-Anatomy-of-an-Investigation.md

----
-layout: guide
-title: "06: The Anatomy of an Investigation"
----

-## Part 1: The First 5 Minutes: Triage and Prioritization
+# Part 1: The First 5 Minutes: Triage and Prioritization

 **Goal:** To learn how to perform "triage" on a new alert to quickly determine if it's a real fire, a false alarm, or something in between.